mongoid/mongoid-slug/README.md

 comic_book.slugs.should_not eql(book.slugs)
 ```

-If you want the scope to be around the subclass, then set the polymorphic option to true.
+If you want the scope to be around the subclass, then set the scoped_by option to :subclass.

 ```ruby
 class Book